-Use RSEG to set the current mode of the assembly to relocatable assembly mode.
-The assembler maintains separate location counters (initially set to zero) for all segments, which makes it possible to switch segments and mode anytime without the need to save the current segment location counter.
+Use RSEG to start a new segment.
+The assembler maintains separate location counters (initially set to zero) for all segments, which makes it possible to switch segments and mode anytime without the need to save the current program location counter.